anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 You used the wrong Ubuntu Pro token.
 Using the Ubuntu Pro (Infra-only) token will result in a failed deployment.

-To deploy Anbox Cloud, you need a commercial subscription for full Ubuntu Pro.
+To deploy Anbox Cloud, you need an Ubuntu Pro subscription.
 Using a different token will result in a failed deployment.
 This failure is currently not recoverable.

 ### Socket permission error for `amc`